-- (a) following the success of the 2017 event, that an event on a similar scale and net cost to council, £46,000, be approved in principle to allow Officers to develop proposals for consideration by Committee. - (b) the surplus of £3,825 generated by the event be donated to the Mayor's Charity Fund on this occasion and that in the future any surplus is reinvested back into the event.
+- (a) following the success of the 2017 event, that an event on a similar scale and net cost to council, £46,000, be approved in principle to allow Officers to develop proposals for consideration by Committee. - (b) the surplus of £3,825 generated by the event be donated to the Mayor's Charity Fund.